 - Following ANY major vehicle impact damage in the vicinity of an impact sensor or the ORC It is critical that the mounting surfaces and mounting brackets for the Occupant Restraint Controller (ORC), front impact sensors and side impact sensors located within the proximity of the impact damage be closely inspected and restored to their original conditions.
-Because the ORC and each impact sensor are used by the SRS to monitor or confirm the direction and severity of a vehicle impact, improper orientation or insecure fastening of these components may cause airbags not to deploy when required, or to deploy when not required. - If an active head restraint is deployed Deployed Active Head Restraint (AHR) units that are undamaged are designed with the intention of reuse.
-However, the deployed AHR units must be properly reset following deployment.
-(Refer to Service Manual Section 10 Restraints/RESTRAINT, Active Head Standard Procedure) - If the driver airbag is deployed If the driver airbag has been deployed, the Steering Column Control Module (SCCM) with integral clockspring and the steering column assembly must also be replaced. - If the knee blocker airbag is deployed On vehicles so equipped, if the knee blocker airbag (also known as the Knee AirBag/KAB or Inflatable Knee Blocker/IKB) has been deployed, the entire instrument panel assembly must also be replaced. - If the passenger airbag is deployed If the passenger airbag has been deployed, the instrument panel top cover must also be replaced. - If a seat airbag is deployed If a seat (pelvic and thorax) airbag has been deployed, the seat back frame, the seat back foam and the seat back trim cover on the same side of the vehicle as the deployed airbag must also be replaced. - If a seat belt tensioner is deployed The seat belt tensioners are deployed in conjunction with the front airbags, but can also be deployed with seat (pelvic and thorax) or side curtain airbags.
-The seat belt tensioners must be replaced if either front airbag has been deployed, and must be inspected if either seat or side curtain airbag has been deployed. - If a side curtain airbag is deployed If a side curtain airbag has been deployed, the headliner as well as the upper A, B and C-pillar trim on the same side of the vehicle as the deployed airbag must also be replaced.
-On vehicles with an optional sunroof, the sunroof drain tubes and hoses must be closely inspected following a side curtain airbag deployment.
+Because the ORC and each impact sensor are used by the SRS to monitor or confirm the direction and severity of a vehicle impact, improper orientation or insecure fastening of these components may cause airbags not to deploy when required, or to deploy when not required. - Following ANY airbag deployment event The Lower Anchors and Tethers for CHildren (LATCH) provisions, the upper tether anchors (if equipped) and all interior trim panels must also be inspected. - If an active head restraint is deployed An inertia-based Active Head Restraint (AHR) unit that is undamaged following a deployment automatically resets itself.
+These units are designed with the intention of reuse. - If the driver airbag is deployed If the Driver AirBag (DAB) has been deployed, the DAB, the clockspring, the steering wheel, the steering column assembly including the intermediate shaft and coupler, both front seat belt retractor and tensioner assemblies, and all other seat belt retractors and buckles in use must be replaced.
+The front impact sensors must be inspected. - If the passenger airbag is deployed If the Passenger AirBag (PAB) has been deployed, the PAB, the instrument panel and the PAB wire harness or connector must be replaced. - If a seat airbag is deployed If a Seat AirBag (SAB) (also known as the pelvic and thoracic airbag) has been deployed, the SAB, the SAB jumper wire harness, the thermoplastic SAB chute, the seat back frame, the seat back foam, the seat back trim cover and the side impact sensors on the same side of the vehicle as the deployed airbag must be replaced.
+Both front seat belt retractor and tensioner assemblies, and all other seat belt retractors and buckles in use must be replaced. - If a seat belt tensioner is deployed The seat belt tensioners are deployed in conjunction with the front airbags, but can also be deployed with a Seat AirBag (SAB) (also known as the pelvic and thoracic airbag) or side curtain airbags (also known as Side AirBag Inflatable Curtains/SABIC).
+All seat belt tensioners must be replaced if any airbag in the vehicle has been deployed. - If a side curtain airbag is deployed If a side curtain airbag (also known as Side AirBag Inflatable Curtain/ SABIC) has been deployed, the SABIC, the upper A and C-pillar trim, the upper quarter trim and the side impact sensors on the same side of the vehicle as the deployed airbag must be replaced.
+The headliner, both front seat belt retractor and tensioner assemblies, and all other seat belt retractors and buckles in use must be replaced.
+For vehicles with an optional sunroof, the sunroof and the sunroof drain tubes and hoses must be inspected.